Valenzuela, Metro Manila: Demographics

 The demonym of Valenzuela is Valenzuelano for males and Valenzuelana for females; it is sometimes spelled as Valenzuelaño.

-Based on the 2020 census, Valenzuela City has a total population of 714,978, the 7th most populous in the NCR and 13th in the Philippines.
-This is an increase of 7.8 percent from 575,356 people in 2010, at an annual growth rate of a 1.45%.
+Based on the 2020 census, Valenzuela has a total population of 714,978, the 7th most populous in the NCR and 13th in the Philippines.
+This is an increase of 7.8 percent from 575,356 people in 2010, at an annual growth rate of 1.45%.

 The five most populous barangays are: Gen. T. de Leon (89,441), Marulas (53,978), Malinta (48,397), Ugong (41,821) and Karuhatan (40,996).

-Valenzuela City household population in 2010, on the other hand, is at 574,840.
+Valenzuela City's household population in 2010, on the other hand, is at 574,840.
 Almost half, 50.2 per cent, are males.
-Females comprise 49.8 per cent of the population, with a total number of 286, 548.
-The city has a sex ratio of 101 males for every 100 females, the second highest ratio in the region, after Navotas, which has a sex ratio of 102 males per 100 females.
-Seven out of ten Valenzuela City residents, 66.7 per cent, belong to the working-age group, or those aged 15 to 64.
-The remaining 33.3 are aged 0 to below 15 and 65 and above, which are classified as the dependent age group.
+Females comprise 49.8 per cent of the population, with a total number of 286,548.
+The city has a sex ratio of 101 males for every 100 females, the second-highest ratio in the region, after Navotas, which has a sex ratio of 102 males per 100 females.
+Seven out of ten Valenzuela residents, 66.7 per cent, belong to the working-age group, or those aged 15 to 64.
+The remaining 33.3% are aged 0 to below 15 and 65 and above, which are classified as the dependent age group.

 City population is expected to reach the 700,000-mark by mid-2022.

 Culture

 "Himig Valenzuela"

 "Himig Valenzuela", or "Valenzuela Hymn", is the official song of the city.
 It is sung during flag ceremonies of private and public schools as well as government institutions along with the Philippine national anthem, "Lupang Hinirang".
-The hymn was composed by Edwin Ortega which has the primary objective to promote unity, progress and patriotism among the city's citizens.
+The hymn was composed by Edwin Ortega, which has the primary objective to promote unity, progress and patriotism among the city's citizens.

 City ordinance number 18 mandated all citizens of Valenzuela to sing the hymn in all meetings and public occasions.

-Before its adoption in 2008, Valenzuela has its official hymn during its time as municipality, from being part of Bulacan to Metro Manila, called "Bayang Valenzuela", composed by Igmidio M. Reyes and its lyrics by Dr. Eusebio S. Vibar.
-It is now abandoned its use as official hymn of this city.
+Before its adoption in 2008, Valenzuela had its official hymn during its time as a municipality, from being part of Bulacan to Metro Manila, called "Bayang Valenzuela", composed by Igmidio M. Reyes and its lyrics by Dr. Eusebio S. Vibar.
+It is now abandoned in its use as the official hymn of this city.
 There is a video by Valenzuela City Cultural and Tourism Development Office, which is found on Facebook.